Mark Bauerlein

-Mark Weightman Bauerlein (born 1959) is professor emeritus of English at Emory University and a senior editor of First Things.
+Mark Weightman Bauerlein (born 1959) is an American scholar, author, and editor.
+He is professor emeritus of English at Emory University and a senior editor of First Things.
 He is also a visitor of Ralston College, a start-up liberal arts college in Savannah and as a trustee of New College of Florida.

 Early life and education

 Bauerlein earned his doctorate in English from UCLA in 1988, having completed a thesis on poet Walt Whitman under the supervision of Joseph N. Riddel.

 Career

 Bauerlein is a Professor Emeritus of English who taught at Emory University from 1989 to 2018, with a brief break between 2003 and 2005 to work at the National Endowment for the Arts, serving as the director of the Office of Research and Analysis.
 While there, Bauerlein contributed to an NEA study, "Reading at Risk: A Survey of Literary Reading in America".
 In 2023, he was appointed by Ron DeSantis to the board of trustees of New College of Florida during a controversial purge at the college of the state university system.

 Bauerlein strongly opposes implementing diversity, equity, and inclusion (DEI) in colleges.